-It’s effectiveness in activating different upper body muscle groups has been known for decades.
+Its effectiveness in activating different upper body muscle groups has been known for decades.
 In fact, together with the squats, this exercise is one of the oldest tricks in the book of bodybuilding.
-It can give you that great feeling of pump in your chest, stretches the lats, builds up the seratus, and has even been attributed with the ability to stretch your ribcage.
+It can give you that great feeling of pump in your chest, stretches the lats, builds up the serratus, and has even been attributed with the ability to stretch your rib cage.

-The only known downside of pullovers is that can overload your shoulders.
+The only known downside of dumbbell pullovers is that they can overload your shoulders.
 And although years ago everyone was doing it, nowadays it seems almost forgotten.

 The widespread belief was that it helped in expanding the ribcage, presumably as a result of the intentional deep breathing between reps, which stack up to the deep breathing necessary for performing the squats earlier in the workout.

 Although the ribcage expanding capabilities of this exercise have been long proven a myth, plenty of lifters reported great results from combining the squats with pullovers, backed up by sturdy amounts of milk.

 During the period of popularization of bodybuilding in the 1950s and ’60s, the dumbbell pullover retained its status of an essential exercise for upper body sculpting.
 Having in mind that they considered having thick barrel chest an ideal, the dumbbell pullover fitted perfectly in their plan.